Skip to main content

 • graphics

-The graphics of the game are widely praised for their unique cyber-organic art style and polished visuals, creating an aesthetically pleasing experience.
-While some users noted the lack of extensive graphical options, the game's performance on lower-end hardware and its charming design have garnered positive feedback.
-Overall, the visuals contribute significantly to the game's engaging atmosphere and gameplay.
+The graphics of the game are widely praised for their unique cyber-organic art style and overall aesthetic appeal, contributing to an engaging gameplay experience.
+While some users appreciate the polished visuals and basic resolution scaling options, others express disappointment over the lack of comprehensive graphical settings, which can lead to performance issues on lower-end hardware.
+Overall, the visuals are considered a strong point, enhancing the game's atmosphere and enjoyment.

 • “The graphics have a neat style that I really enjoy, with a gameplay loop that keeps me intrigued.”